Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Conclusion

 We thank Boaz Barak, Jeremy Cohen, Alex Damian, Nikhil Ghosh, Gal Kaplun, Eric Michaud, Jamie Simon and Jacob Zavatone-Veth for helpful discussions throughout this project.
 We also thank Jacob Zavatone-Veth for comments on the draft.

 AA is supported by the Professor Yaser S.\ Abu-Mostafa Fellowship from the Fannie and John Hertz Foundation.
 NV and DM are supported by a Simons Investigator Fellowship, DARPA grant W911NF2010021,and DOE grant DE-SC0022199.
 DM is supported by funding from the Office of Naval Research under award N00014-22-1-2377 and the National Science Foundation Grant under award CCF-2212841.
 SS is supported by a Susan Wojcicki and Dennis Troper Graduate Fellowship.
+BB is supported by a Google PhD fellowship.
 NV, BB, DM and CP are supported by funding from NSF grant DMS-2134157.
-This material is based upon work supported by the National Science Foundation under Grant LN53LCFJFL45.
+CP is also supported by NSF CAREER Award IIS-2239780, and a Sloan Research Fellowship.
+This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.
 Compute was provided by the Harvard FASRC cluster and the Kempner Institute.